bwakedavis/bwakedavis.github.io/content/blog/mariadb/index.markdown

 #### Connect to MySQL as a root user

-To start working wwith mysql you need to establish an active SSH session on your server
+To start working with mysql you need to establish an active SSH session on your server

 ```bash
 sudo mysql -u root -p